Darkscr1pt/AnyPortScan/README.md

 # AnyPortScan
-A user-friendly port scanner that accepts a target FQDN or IP address and target port number as input from the user and scans the ports accordingly.
+A user-friendly port scanner that accepts target FQDN or IP address and target port number(s) as input from the user and scans the ports accordingly.